mbulat/chef-postgresql/README.md

 installed so the C extensions can be compiled.

 On systems that should be PostgreSQL servers, use `recipe[postgresql::server]` on a run list.
-This recipe does set a password and expect to use it.
-It performs a node.save when Chef is not running in `solo` mode.
-If you're using `chef-solo`, you'll need to set the attribute `node['postgresql']['password']['postgres']` in your node's `json_attribs` file or in a role.
+This recipe expects an encrypted data bag 'passwords' with a 'postgresql'.

 Streaming Replication/Hot Standby
 ---------------------------------